jmswu/plan-to-become-embedded-software-engineer/README.md

-# The plan to become an embedded software engineer
+# The plan to improve embedded software development skills
 By James Wu
 - Feedback from Simon Calder @ 22/06/2019
 - Feedback from David Sperry @ 02/07/2019
+- Feedback from Mike Ritchie @ 08/01/2020

 # Background
 I have been working as an electronic engineer for almost 6 years doing hardware and firmware development.
-This is my plan to get a role in embedded software development.
+This is my plan to improve embedded software development skills.

 # The plan
 - ~~learn git~~